-Southern University at New Orleans' Definition of Consent as it Relates to Sexual Activity is as follows:
+Southern University at New Orleans' Definition of Consent as it relates to Sexual Activity is as follows:

+Consent:

-Consent: Consent to engage in sexual activity must exist from beginning to end of each instance of sexual activity.
-Consent is demonstrated through mutually understandable words and actions that indicate a willingness to engage in, and continue to engage in, a specific sexual activity.
+Consent to engage in sexual activity must exist from beginning to end of each instance of sexual activity.
+Consent is demonstrated through mutually understandable words and/or actions that clearly indicate a willingness to engage in, and continue to engage in, a specific sexual activity.

 Consent must be informed and voluntary.
-To give consent, a person must be awake, of legal age, and can reasonably understand the nature of their actions.
-Individuals who are physically or mentally incapacitated cannot give consent.
-Some indicators that an individual is incapacitated due to intoxication may include but are not limited to, vomiting, unresponsiveness, inability to communicate coherently, inability to dress/undress without assistance, inability to walk without aid, slurred speech, loss of coordination, or inability to perform other physical or cognitive tasks without assistance.
-Silence, without actions evidencing permission, does not demonstrate consent.
-Where force or coercion is alleged, the absence of resistance does not demonstrate consent.
-The responsibility of obtaining consent rests with the person initiating sexual activity.
+To give Consent, a person must be awake, of legal age, and have the capacity to reasonably understand the nature of their actions.
+Individuals who are physically or mentally incapacitated cannot give Consent.
+Some indicators that an individual is incapacitated due to intoxication may include, but are not limited to, vomiting, unresponsiveness, inability to communicate coherently, inability to dress/undress without assistance, inability to walk without assistance, slurred speech, loss of coordination, or inability to perform other physical or cognitive tasks without assistance.
+Silence, without actions evidencing permission, does not demonstrate Consent.
+Where force or coercion is alleged, the absence of resistance does not demonstrate Consent.
+The responsibility of obtaining Consent rests with the person initiating sexual activity.

-Either person may withdraw consent to engage in sexual activity at any time.
-A previous or current dating or sexual relationship, by itself, is not sufficient to constitute consent.
-Once withdrawal of consent has been expressed, the sexual activity must cease.
-Consent is automatically withdrawn by a person who is no longer capable of giving consent (due to falling asleep or passing out into a state of unconsciousness, for example).
+Consent to engage in sexual activity may be withdrawn by either person at any time.
+A previous or current dating or sexual relationship, by itself, is not sufficient to constitute Consent.
+Once withdrawal of Consent has been expressed, the sexual activity must cease.
+Consent is automatically withdrawn by a person who is no longer capable of giving Consent (due to falling asleep or passing out into a state of unconsciousness, for example).

-How to be an Active Bystander?
+How to be an Active Bystander:

-Bystander intervention means safe and positive options that an individual or individuals may carry out to prevent harm or intervene when there is a risk of dating violence, domestic violence, sexual assault, or stalking.
-Bystander intervention includes recognizing situations of potential harm, institutional understanding of structures and cultural conditions that facilitate violence, overcoming barriers to intervening, identifying safe and effective intervention options, and taking action to intervene.
+Bystander intervention means safe and positive options that may be carried out by an individual or individuals to prevent harm or intervene when there is a risk of dating violence, domestic violence, sexual assault, or stalking.
+Bystander intervention includes recognizing situations of potential harm, understanding institutional structures and cultural conditions that facilitate violence, overcoming barriers to intervening, identifying safe and effective intervention options, and taking action to intervene.

 Bystanders play a critical role in the prevention of sexual and relationship violence.
 They are "individuals who observe violence or witness the conditions that perpetuate violence.
-They are not directly involved but have the choice to intervene, speak up, or do something about it."[1]
-We want to promote a culture of community accountability where bystanders are actively engaged in the prevention of violence without causing further harm.
-We may not always know what to do, even if we want to help.
-Below is a list[2] of some ways to be an active bystander.
+They are not directly involved but have the choice to intervene, speak up, or do something about it."1 We want to promote a culture of community accountability where bystanders are actively engaged in the prevention of violence without causing further harm.
+We may not always know what to do even if we want to help.
+Below is a list2 of some ways to be an active bystander.
 Further information regarding bystander intervention may be found.
 If you or someone else is in immediate danger, call SUNO PD at (504) 286-5290 or the local police by dialing 9-1-1.
-This could be when a person is yelling at or being physically abusive towards another, and it is not safe for you to interrupt.
+This could be when a person is yelling at or being physically abusive towards another and it is not safe for you to interrupt.